liloB123/Hafifa/rolling_exercise/README.md

 - **Validate the Data**
   Implement functionality to validate and clean uploaded data before saving it to the database.
-  For example:
-  - Rows with missing or corrupted values should be logged and ignored.
+  For example, Rows with missing or corrupted values should be logged and ignored.
-  - Add endpoints to fetch and display errors in the uploaded data.

 - **Calculate the AQI:**
   You will use a function given to you in the file `/calculate_aqi.py` to calculate the AQI based on